 Without a doubt – enjoying Songkran’s festivities.
 Whether by luck or cunning, it’s possible your April visit will coincide with Songkran (the Thai New Year, celebrated as a water festival).
 Of all the annual events in Thailand, Songkran is a true highlight.
 Imagine an entire country of people enjoying themselves as though it were the last day of school.
 It’s a happy day.
 To make sure you completely enjoy yourself, see a few basic tips for how to stay safe on Songkran.

 What can’t you do on Koh Samui in April?

 I can’t survive without air-conditioning in April – both in rental cars and at night.
 You might have a higher melting point, but I doubt it.
 Just make sure your rental car has air-conditioning, and let The Koh Samui Guide take care of the destinations.

+More questions?
 Want to arrive a total Samui expert?
-Use The Koh Samui Guide to shoot 10 travel birds with 1 easy stone – find out what to do, where to stay, what to avoid, and how to have more fun – at sunset, on a rainy day, and more.
-Basically, it helps you to do everything for Koh Samui except find new a bathing suit.
+Use The Koh Samui Guide to find out what to do, where to stay, what to avoid, and how to have more fun – at sunset, on a rainy day, and more.
+Basically, it helps you to do everything for Koh Samui except choose a new bathing suit.

 - What to wear: Find out what to wear in Thailand

 - Hotels: Where to stay on Koh Samui